 Age Divisions: The age divisions were selected to give surfers the best competitive experience.
 Over time, every competitor will experience being at the top and the bottom of their age bracket.
 Amateur divisions separated by age are as of January 1 of the current season.

 Polywog: This division is for surfers that need adult assistance only.
 Surfers that are able to catch waves on their own must surf in their appropriate age category.
 Surfers that compete in Polywog will not be eligible to surf in any other division.

-U12: Surfers UNDER the age of 12 as of the January 1 will be allowed to surf in U12 and U16.
-If a surfer is already 12 on January 1, they cannot surf in the U12 Division.
-Surfers under the age of 12 may surf in the U16 Category.
+U13: Surfers UNDER the age of 13 as of January 1 will be allowed to surf in U13 and U17.
+If a surfer is already 13 on January 1, they cannot surf in the U13 Division.
+Surfers under the age of 13 may surf in the U17 Category.

-U16: Surfers age 15 and under as of January 1 of the current season may surf in this division.
+U17: Surfers age 16 and under as of January 1 of the current season may surf in this division and Mens Open division.

 Open: Surfers of all ages are encouraged to surf as many open divisions as they can to increase competitive experience.

 Mens/Womens Pro: The Pro division for both men and women is open to any age.

 Jr. Pro: Only surfers under the age of 18 may surf in the Jr. Pro

 Masters Pro: Surfer must be at least the age of 45 as of January 1 of the season to surf this division.